Note: Does not contain any code done as part of company projects.

 L-Systems Maya plugin

-It was plugin that was created for Maya.
-It takes in the L-system grammar, iterations, default angle and size as input and generates procedural trees.
+Maya plugin that takes in L-system grammar, iterations, default angle and size as input and generates procedural trees.
 It was implemented in two ways-:

 - Creating a hypergraph node.